akashdeepb/JAutoClicker/README.md

 # JAutoClicker
-JAutoClicker is a simple JAVA based tool which can be used to repeat user click actions.
+JAutoClicker is a Simple JAVA based GUI Auto Clicker Application.
+JAutoClicker allows user to select different coordinates with desired delay and repetations of the process.